 For Christian related reasons, I am not on social media and as a result I have no online profile.
 I do however keep an online journal (autobiography) here.

 If I order a link, download the file and later loose the file, can I make another free download again?

 This does not always happen but if you ever run into such, then root the phone/tablet and rewrite the original IMEI using the tool here.
-If you still cannot get it right, then submit a new question here and will try and assist thereon on to the best of our knowledge on what else could be your options.
+If you still cannot get this right, then submit a new question here and I shall try and assist therewith to the best of my knowledge regarding what else could be your options.

-I have synchronized my email address with my smartphone and I hence receive order notifications almost as fast as I receive mobile SMSs and I reply normally withing 5 minutes though you can allow up to 10 minutes to receive you reply.
+I have synchronized my email account with my smartphone and therefore receives order notifications almost as fast as I receive mobile text messages or SMSs – and I reply normally withing 5 minutes though you may allow up to 10 minutes to receive you reply.

 I work from home and therefore have a fair flexibility and thus I can generally serve from 06:00 AM to 20:00 PM (GMT+2) in between personal commitments (which includes this).